Updated: May 18

 There was something about the way he talked and sounded that struck a chord with me.
 In fact, it turned out that I had a few things in common with Emeril.
 I found out that although his last name is French, his mother is Portuguese like my family is.
 As Emeril says, "Mom ran the house, so we grew up Portuguese."
 Then I found out that although he's a famous TV chef with Louisiana style restaurants all over the country including New Orleans, he is actually from

 Fall River, Massachusetts about 3 blocks from where both my parents (and ME) were born.
-His house was right down the hill from my grandmother's and most of the rest of my extended family.
+His house was right down the hill from both my grandmother's and most of the rest of my extended family.
 So naturally, I couldn't help but feel a kinship with him.

 Emeril's TV show was able to convince me that even someone like me can actually learn how to cook.
 He accomplished this feat, through the repetition of catch-phrases such as